nalintuscano0023-boop/CogniFlow-AI/README.md

 Final Note

-FocusFlow OS represents more than a project it showcases the ability to think beyond features and build intelligent systems that enhance human productivity.
+CogniFlow OS represents more than a project it showcases the ability to think beyond features and build intelligent systems that enhance human productivity.